Graduate Studies in Sociology

 The PhD in applied sociology

 The doctor of philosophy in applied sociology is designed to train professional researchers at the highest level to follow the discipline’s focus on bringing scientific understandings to the study of social issues and problems - and to meet the growing demand for applied sociologists prepared to assume the responsibility for leadership on research projects dealing with social problems and issues or enter academia.
-It, too, was redesigned for 22-23, and requires students to take core classes in both classical and contemporary theory, social policy, two statistics courses, and several topical seminars (two in either in race and ethnicity, gender, and/or social inequality and stratification; and two regarding social institutions).
-As students near completion of their coursework, they take their comprehensive exams and then complete their dissertation.
-The degree requires a total of 36-37 hours, and full-time students can generally complete the degree in three years.
-NOTE that the PhD in applied sociology is not available as an online program; all required courses must be taken on campus.
+The program requires 36-37 hours of coursework in both classical and contemporary theory, social policy, two statistics courses, and several topical seminars (two in either in race and ethnicity, gender, and/or social inequality and stratification; and two regarding social institutions).
+As students near completion of their coursework, they take their comprehensive exams and then write and defend their dissertation.
+Full-time students can generally complete the degree in three years, but the program is not available as an online program.
+Students may be admitted in both the fall and spring semesters.

 Career Opportunities

 Our graduate students have pursued careers in a variety of areas, including academia (full- and part- time faculty) and other public and private organizations (Americana Community Center, Community Action Partnership, Greater Louisville Inc., Home of the Innocence, Humana, Kentucky Office of the Attorney General, Louisville Metro Department of Public Health and Wellness, Ronald McDonald House, Seven Counties Services, University of Kentucky's Center on Drug and Alcohol Research, the U.S. Census Bureau...just to name a few).
-Click here for more detailed information about career opportunities for sociology students.
+Visit our careers in sociology website for more information.

 Students wanting to learn more about the University of Louisville and/or living in Louisville should click here; for information on housing, financial support for graduate students and diversity, click here; and for campus life, click here.
 The University's Graduate School website can be found here.